 In this virtual seminar, Ciena's Jim Morin and Jeff Verrant discuss bandwidth options and other ideas for taking a more strategic approach to data center networking that addresses the heart of the problem: The need for a high-performance, deterministic, manageable and cost-efficient network.

 The next SIGNAL webinar will be held on Thursday, February 25, at 12:00 PM Eastern Time.
 The topic will focus on service portfolio management, which is new to the world of service management in ITIL V3.
+It provides the critical guidance to ensure that "the complete set of services that are being managed by a service provider" in terms of the value to the mission and the organizational value that they provide.

 As defense entities continue to virtualize their IT environments, they must revisit not only their security architectures but their policy and governance models, the subject of the next SIGNAL webinar on November 12 at 11 a.m.
 Eastern Time.